aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/4-mount-file-system/README.md

 Web site: http://www.gnu.org/software/parallel

-When using programs that use GNU Parallel to process data for publication please cite as described in 'parallel --citation'.
+When using programs that use GNU Parallel to process data for publication please cite as described in 'parallel --bibtex'.
 ```

 #### Verify smallfile